 The efficacy of the Fenton process in wastewater treatment hinges on various operational factors.
 Understanding these can optimize the degradation of organic contaminants.

 pH level significantly affects the Fenton process.
 It operates optimally at low pH values, typically between 2.5 and 3.5, creating an acidic environment for the reaction.
 Outside this range, the efficiency diminishes.
-Higher pH levels lead to the precipitation of iron as hydroxides, causing a decrease in the availability of Fe^2+ ions essential for the reaction.
+Higher pH levels lead to the precipitation of iron as hydroxides, causing a decrease in the availability of Fe²⁺ ions essential for the reaction.

 The reaction temperature and time are pivotal in the Fenton process.
 Elevated temperatures can enhance the reaction rate, but may not be economically feasible for large-scale operations.
 Reaction time must be carefully controlled; insufficient time fails to adequately degrade pollutants, while excessive time can deplete reagents without additional benefits.

 The concentrations of the catalyst (usually iron) and hydrogen peroxide are crucial.
 While high concentrations of iron can catalyze the reaction more effectively, they also increase the risk of forming sludge.
-Conversely, the right amount of hydrogen peroxide is needed to produce •OH radicals, but too much can lead to wastage and suppression of radical formation due to radical scavenging.
+Conversely, the right amount of hydrogen peroxide is needed to produce ·OH radicals, but too much can lead to wastage and suppression of radical formation due to radical scavenging.

 The Fenton Process is widely recognized in wastewater treatment for its efficiency in degrading organic pollutants.
-This section explores the various benefits and challenges that the process presents in practical applications.

 When employing the Fenton process in wastewater treatment, regulatory compliance and safety measures are critical.
 These ensure the protection of the environment and personnel involved in the treatment procedures.